Buoyy/PhysPy/README.md

 # PhysPy.

 A Physics API in Python.
 Currently under development.

 ## Currently supports:

-   - Vectors (overloaded for default operators, dot and cross yet to be implemented)
+- Vectors (overloaded for default operators, dot and cross products)